hpehl/quarkus-config-extension/README.md

 </dependency>
 ```

-Please note that the extension is only available in development mode by default.
-To use it in normal mode as well set `quarkus.config.dev-mode-only = false` in your configuration.
+Please note that due to security reasons, the extension is only available in development mode.